 The report is drafted and goes through an internal review process.

-Representatives of the State Auditor's office meet with the auditee to discuss report findings.
+The auditee receives a copy of the draft report and representatives from the State Auditor's office meet with the auditee to discuss report findings.

-After the exit meeting, the auditee has 30 days to provide written responses to the audit findings.
+After receiving a copy of the draft report, the auditee has 30 days to provide written responses to the audit findings.
 These responses are included in the audit report.

 After a report is finalized and signed by the State Auditor, it is released to the public.
 Audit reports are available online.